 A bargain can be hard to come by in the glove industry.
 Too often are the cheaper gloves on the market of low build quality or generally not warm and waterproof.
-It is also very rare to see any gloves under the $100 dollar mark have all the necessary features to excel on the chairlift as well as the skin track.
+It is also very rare to see any pricepoint gloves have all the necessary features to excel on the chairlift as well as the skin track.
 The Highcamp is an exception.

 Dexterity is not a huge asset to the Outdoor Research Highcamp Gloves and it received a middle of the road score here.
 This is due to the lower cost construction methods of the palm.
 Instead of creating multiple layers to shape the palm to the user's hand, the glove uses a rather thin leather palm that is one piece.
 Surprisingly, this did not restrict movement to a degree which severely hindered the glove, and allowed us to do basic tasks such as buckling and unbuckling a ski boot, removing and donning goggles, as well as grabbing and extending our season passes for the lift attendant to scan — all normal duties of a resort skiing day.

-In the backcountry, the outer was easy enough to take off exposing the extremely tight fitting and dexterous liner glove, which was able to do the most dexterous of tasks with ease.
+In the backcountry, the outer was easy enough to take off exposing the extremely tight-fitting and dexterous liner glove, which was able to do the most dexterous of tasks with ease.
 The included wrist leashes add security when removing the outer gloves.
-If you are looking for a slightly more dexterous option that won't break the bank, take a look at the slightly more expensive Outdoor Research Revolution.

 The initial weather resistance of this glove is decent.
 It does not need leather treatment to restore the waterproofness of the palm.
 As the testing went on, the DWR on the back of the glove finally gave out and the softshell type of outer did a decent job of repelling frozen precipitation while skiing.

 Durability on these gloves was also a middle of the road score.
-Gloves in this price range lack significant reinforcements and thick leather palms like some of the other more expensive gloves in our test, such as the Hestra Fall Line or the Black Diamond Guide.
+Gloves in this price range lack significant reinforcements and thick leather palms like some of the other more expensive gloves in our test.
 So with that said, this glove will not last as long as its more expensive counterparts.